 Information Voluntarily Provided

-We may collect or record basic personal information which you voluntarily provide through completing forms on our Site, through questions you send to us, or through other means of communication between you and us.
+We may collect or record basic personal data which you voluntarily provide through completing forms on the Site, through questions you send to us, or through other means of communication between you and us.
 The categories of personal information you provide may include:

 - first and last name;